RizvanMalek/RizvanMalek/README.md

 - 👋 Hi, I’m @RizvanMalek
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python,Django,Android
+- 🌱 I’m currently learning ReactJs, NodeJs And MongoDB

 <!---
 RizvanMalek/RizvanMalek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.